ievaUK/api-docs/source/includes/_available_numbers.md

 # Available Numbers

-Available numbers are phone numbers that you can provision for your account.
-You can use the Parakeet API platform to filter through available numbers and provision one for your account.
+Available numbers are phone numbers that are ready for use in Parakeet.
+You can use the Parakeet API platform to search through available numbers and provision one for your account.

 ## Available Number Object